 One day, a long time ago, I woke up and realized that I was in trouble.
 I accumulated a lot of student debt, I hardly had any savings, and I did not have the slightest clue about investments.
 All of my financial accounts were manually managed.
 I worked through each transfer one at a time.
-I hadn’t even learned how to automate my personal finances I was still on the first level of financial independence.
-Stick around to learn how to automate your finances and savings in five steps like I did!
+I hadn’t learned how to automate my personal finances, I was still in the first working on my first step to financial freedom.
+I’ll explain how to automate your finances and savings in five steps as I did!

-I just accepted my first salary job and needed to figure out the best way to manage more income than I had ever had before.
+I just accepted my first pharmacy job and needed to figure out the best way to manage more income than I had ever had before.

 Which of my financial inefficiencies should I address first?

 I knew I wanted to be debt-free, start saving, and eventually learn how to invest.
 This would take a lot of time and I needed to plan ahead and figure out which financial need to take care of first.
 There were a lot of questions I needed to answer to get where I wanted to be.

 It all felt so overwhelming but I knew I just needed to start somewhere.
 I needed to set up a system to automate my finances.

 - 5 Steps to Automating Your Finances & Savings